SfShev/SaladRecipes/olivier.md

 2. In a small pot,add eggs,cover eggs will and bring to a boil cook.Cook eggs 8-10 minutes.

  3. Cube all of the ingredients.

+ 4. Cobine everything,mix.Add mayo to taste.
+You may need a little more than 1 cup,depending on sizes of you ingredients.